JamesTsay-12/blog-site/_posts/2025-07-12-Easy-Diversified-Portfolio.md

 This blog is in progress.

-I want to propvide options and building a portfolio as easy as possible and show some updated and modern options to add to a very popular and well accepted existing framework.
+I want to provide options for building a portfolio as easy as possible and show some updated and modern options to add to a very popular and well accepted existing framework.

 ## 🧠 A Classic Baseline: The Bogleheads 3-Fund Portfolio